wp-plugins/brandfolder/readme.txt

 == Changelog ==

+= 0.4 =
+* Automatically makes it so yourdomain.com/#brand will popup your brandfolder

 = 0.3 =
 * The plugin now saves the files from the Brandfolder SERVE API locally so there's no worry about broken links throughout your Wordpress site!